-sections are used, and with thicker horizontal sections in doors where pressed steel sections are used.
-Corners are framed with either glazed or glass-to-glass corners in the manner of aluminium curtain walling, but where the glazing is fire resistant, panel sizes are limited.
-Those in small-scale rolled sections are formed with either T-sections that meet to form a recessed corner, or with a square-shaped hollow section to form a solid corner.
-Corners using larger-scale pressed sections are formed in a similar way to stick glazing, with mullion profiles set together joined by a thermally insulated panel on the surface of the glass.
+For both small-scale rolled sections and larger-scale pressed sections, doors are constructed in the same way as windows, but with horizontal rails to provide greater stiffness where rolled sections are used, and with thicker horizontal sections in doors where pressed steel sections are used.
+Corners are framed with either glazed or glass-to-glass corners in the manner of aluminium curtain walling but where the glazing is fire resistant, panel sizes are limited.
+Those in small-scale rolled sections are formed with either T-sections that meet to form a recessed corner. or with a square-shaped hollow section to form a solid corner.
+Corners using largerscale pressed sections are formed in a similar way to stick glazing, with mullion profiles set together joined by a thermally insulated panel on the surface of the glass.
 Some manufacturers provide standard corner sections as part of a proprietary system.
 Parapets are formed by fixing a folded metal coping into the top transom and folding it over the parapet behind.
 Metal flashings with an EPDM foil behind it are also used to seal steel glazing against areas of adjacent walls, typically of masonry or concrete construction.